 A. Yes, unless you take an Educational or Medical Leave.
-Students who are not enrolled for one or more semesters without a Leave must reapply to the University.
+Students who are not enrolled for one or more semesters without an Educational or Medical Leave must reapply to the University.

 Q. What if I have completed my coursework but am finishing my Directed Research Project and/or the Student Learning Portfolio?

-A. If you have completed your coursework but have to finish the Student Learning Portfolio you must enroll in GS-700 to maintain your enrollment in the University up until and including the semester you wish to graduate.
+A. If you have completed your coursework but have to finish the Student Learning Portfolio you must enroll in GS-700 to maintain your enrollment up until and including the semester you wish to graduate.

 Q. How do I enroll in GS-700?

 Q. How many courses should I take each semester?

 A. It depends on how fast you want to complete the program.
-If you are a full-time student you probably want to take four courses per term.
-If you are part-time, you should not take more than two courses per term.
+If you are a full-time student, you should take four courses per term.
+If you are a part-time student, you should take two courses per term.

 Q. How many required course are there and how many electives do I have to take?

 A. As stated above, you must take eight required courses and five electives.

 Q. Is there a required sequence of courses?

-A. No, but you must take all core course prior to taking PPA 697 (Directed Research) so we recommend that you take as many of the required courses as early as possible.
+A. No, but you must take all core course prior to taking PPA 697 (Directed Research) so we recommend that you take the core courses as early as possible.

 Q. How do I decide which electives to take?